andrew/ultimate-awesome/README.md

 - [awesome-Occupancy-research](https://github.com/keithAND2020/awesome-Occupancy-research) - Papers on occupation, including monocular and multi-view in autonomous driving scenarios.
 - [movies](https://github.com/learn-anything/movies) - Awesome Movies.
 - [tv-series](https://github.com/learn-anything/tv-series) - Awesome TV Series.
-- [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).
 - [awesome](https://github.com/LIT-Protocol/awesome) - A collection of projects using Lit Protocol.
 Add yours and get more visibility for your project! .
 - [awesome-muds](https://github.com/maldorne/awesome-muds) - A curated list of MUD development resources, tools, and apps.
 - [awesome-resources](https://github.com/meet59patel/awesome-resources) - 🔥Awesome Resources, Bookmarks, Websites and Stars of the Web! 😎🔥.
+- [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
 (Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
 - [awesome-github-copilot](https://github.com/program247365/awesome-github-copilot) - A curated list of awesome things regarding GitHub CoPilot.
 - [awesome-gaussian-processes](https://github.com/RaulPL/awesome-gaussian-processes) - A curated list of resources for learning Gaussian Processes.